-BLAK PEARL DROP IN STUDIO SERVICE
+BLAK PEARL STUDIO DROP IN STUDIO SERVICE

-Blak Pearl Studio is now open for the year!
+Blak Pearl Studio is open

 All Mob are welcome to come in, access high quality art materials and a space to work (and store their works), get a feed, talk about any advocacy needs, and link up with the local community.
 The studio has a particular focus on Mob in the region who are unable to access mainstream services due to hardship, stigma, and a mistrust in bureaucratic settings and services.
 Community comes first no matter how they show up!